shaunrfox/photo-portfolio/about.md

 	<div class="column my-bio">
 		<p>Hi there, I&rsquo;m Shaun.</p>

-		<p>As I go through life, I try to find interesting or beautiful things to shoot along the way, and I find a lot of them in day-to-day life.
+		<p>As I go through life, I try to find interesting or beautiful things to capture along the way, and I find a lot of them in day-to-day life.
 From people I&rsquo;m with to the spaces we&rsquo;re in.
 This is a portfolio of my favorites.</p>

 		<p>You can <a href="https://shaunfox.typeform.com/to/yshc4b" target="_blank">get in touch with me here</a>.
 		</p>